VM Data Processing

 - Veeam Backup & Replication triggers a VMware vSphere snapshot for VMs whose disks are hosted on the storage system.

-- Veeam Backup & Replication triggers a storage snapshot of the volume or LUN hosting the VM itself and the created VMware vSphere snapshot.
+- Veeam Backup & Replication triggers a temporary storage snapshot of the volume or LUN hosting the VM itself and the created VMware vSphere snapshot.

 As a result, the VMware vSphere snapshot exists for a very short time, namely several seconds.
 Delta files do not grow large, and the time of VMware vSphere snapshot commit decreases.